Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 Column 9: mtot (number of datapoints)
 Column 10 and subsequent: refined parameter values

-The last line is the most probable fit
+The second line is the same, but with uncertainties in column 10 and subsequent lines

-##### start_filename
+##### prior.d
 Intensity calculated with the prior values, which are also the initial values in the fitting algorithm

-##### fit_filename
+##### fit.d
 Most probable fit after model refinement for all alpha-values.
-The last is the most probable fit.
+The last is the most probable fit

-##### global_par.d
-Gives some parameters from the model, depending on the chosen model

-##### errors.d
-As parameters_<filename> but with errors on parameters instead of refined values

-#### Qcheck.d
-Used for debugging

 ## Models

-Three models have been implemented so far
+Four models have been implemented so far

 #### Nanodisc
 Name of model (for input file): nanodisc
 Name of function (in BayesFit.f): fct_nano
 Description: Elliptical nanodiscs with a purification tag.
 The disc is build up of cylinder form factors and the tag is modelled as a random coil.
+Reference: Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
+Analysis of small-angle scattering data using model fitting and Bayesian regularization.
+J Appl Cryst, 51, 1151-1161.

 #### Micelle
 Name of model (for input file): micelle
 Name of function (in BayesFit.f): fct_mic
 Description: Core-shell detergent micelle.
+Reference: Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
+Analysis of small-angle scattering data using model fitting and Bayesian regularization.
+J Appl Cryst, 51, 1151-1161.

+#### CoreShell
+Name of model (for input file): coreshell
+Name of cunction (in BayesFit.f): fct_coreshell
+Description: Idealised spherical core-shell particle.
+Reference:

 #### Test model of spheres
 Name of model (for input file): test
 Name of function (in BayesFit.f): fct_test
 Description: Simple sphere with background.
+Reference:

 ## Versions

 #### version 1
-- Release August 2018
+- First release, August 2018

+#### version 2
+- Release September 2020
+- Cleaned up output
+- Added model CoreShell

 ## License
 BayesFit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.